braisdom/ObjectiveSql/README.md

 Order.Table orderTable = Order.asTable();
 Select select = new Select();

-// Java can be operator overloading in ObjectiveSQL select.project(sum(orderTable.amount) / sum(orderTable.quantity) * 100)
+// Java can be to operator overloading in ObjectiveSQL select.project(sum(orderTable.amount) / sum(orderTable.quantity) * 100)
         .from(orderTable)
         .where(orderTable.quantity > 30 &&